an-sh/chat-service/README.md

   from the server to a client.

-- `UserCommands` class describes socket.io messages that a client sends to a server and receives reply as a socket.io ack.
+- `UserCommands` class describes socket.io messages that a client sends to a server and receives reply as a command ack.

 - `ChatService` class is the package exported object and a service instance constructor, describes options.
 It also contains mixin